 Results from the ACS Comprehensive Affordable Housing Strategy (CHAS) data on substandard housing from 2013-2017 reveal that only one percent of all households in Dana Point were without a complete kitchen or complete plumbing.
-These figures indicate that only a small proportion of units in the City reflect substandard infrastructure and utility conditions.
+These figures indicate that only a small proportion of units in the city reflect substandard infrastructure and utility conditions.
 This is much better compared to the regional figure, which is still low at roughly five percent.
+Although the instances of substandard housing are low (just 38 instances reported between 2013 and 2022; all resolved within 6 to 12 months), the most common locations for these instances are the Lantern District and Capistrano Beach neighborhoods.

 According to 2019 ACS 5-year estimates, approximately 85 percent of the city's available housing stock was over 30 years old (built prior to 1990).
 The majority of housing (60 percent) was built between 1970 and 1989 (40 to 50 years ago).
 Housing stock that is older than 30 years can indicate a need for an emphasis on rehabilitation needs, particularly for lower income homeowners and aging rental housing.
 Comparatively, 77 percent of Orange County's housing was built before 1989, meaning more than three quarters of the county's housing stock is over 30 years old.
-The majority of Orange County's housing stock was built before 1989, indicating an aging housing stock even over the 30 year threshold.
+The majority of Orange County's housing stock was built between 1960 and 1989, indicating an aging housing stock even over the 30 year threshold.
 The city of Dana Point mirrors the overall county's housing development trends, as well as its aging housing stock and potential rehabilitation needs.